JeremyBakker/Lemma/README.md

 The sample data is a simple sentence: "The sun in the sky is bright and hot today."
 The data from psalms are the thirty individual psalms of lament as categorized by [Hermann Gunkel](https://en.wikipedia.org/wiki/Hermann_Gunkel).
 See [here](http://biblical-studies.ca/pdfs/Gunkel_Classification_of_the_Psalms.pdf) for more.

 The "Control Data" page displays the individual words, the documents in which they appear, the normalized term frequency, the inverse document frequency, and the tf-idf values.
+Please note that all stop words have been removed

 The "Query Data" page asks for a query to analyze against the sample data.
 It will calculate the cosine similarity between the control data and the query.